A Singaporean’s Guide to Using a Japanese Onsen [Updated 2024]

 During the Winter Solstice, the Japanese will place tangy fruits such as yuzu in the water to ward off colds in the coming winter!
 They also add a citrusy and refreshing fragrance to enhance the entire experience.

-Little to no doubt that onsens have always been an integral part of the Japanese’s lives.
-It has been ingrained in their culture to want only the best for their baths and take a good bath to end a busy day.
-They even relish going on onsen retreats to bathe, relax and bask in the feelings the calming water provides.
+There is little doubt that onsens have always been an integral part of the Japanese’s lives.
+It is ingrained in their culture to want only the best for their baths and to take a good bath to end a busy day.
+They even relish going on onsen retreats to bathe, relax, and bask in the feelings the calming water provides.

 TL;DR: Onsen FAQs